pgasper/tailnet-arr-stack/README.md

 This repository allows you to create your own Jellyfin media server with all the necessary tools to manage your movies, TV shows, music, and eBooks.
 It also includes tools to automate the downloading of new content and to protect your privacy using a VPN.

-> [!IMPORTANT]
-> To use Docker Compose, make sure Docker is installed on your system.

 ---

 ### **Jellyfin**